zeyushen-yo/della-inference/README.md

 Where `local_port` can be anything, `node` is your gpu node, `remote_port` is 8000, and `username` is your NetID.

+7. NOTE: sometimes it can take a little bit of time for the server to load up the model.
+Especially for larger models.
+Recommendation: wait a few minutes before trying to query the API.

 #### Using the API